mahmoudelfeelig/Gems/gameplay.md

 - Astral Camera: scout in Spectator, then return to your start.
 - Spook: disorient nearby enemies.
 - Tag: mark a target through walls briefly.
-- Soul Release: summon the captured mob type as a soul summon (no loot/XP, hostile targets untrusted players).
+- Soul Release: summon the captured mob as a soul summon (no loot/XP, hostile targets untrusted players), preserving its name/gear/attributes and restoring it to full health.

 ### Fire Gem